-A new area along the Middle Chipola River has been identified for less-than-fee acquisition.
+A new area along the Middle Chipola River has been identified for less than fee acquisition.
 The area is comprised of approximately 2,400 acres in northern Calhoun and southern Jackson counties.
-Acquisition of this tract will protect over 3.4 miles of the west bank and 4.25 miles of the east bank of the Chipola, River.
+Acquisition of this tract will help protect more than 3.4 miles of the west bank and 4.25 miles of the east bank of the Chipola, River.
 In 2009, the District acquired 1,377.76 acres in fee along the Middle Chipola River, including the "Look-N-Tremble" rapids.
 The District now owns a total of 9,094 acres in fee simple and holds a conservation easement on 810 acres in the Chipola River Basin.

-Two additional areas have been identified for less-than-fee acquisition along the Chipola River.
-The first is comprised of approximately 6,000 acres in the Spring Lake/Spring Group area located in central Jackson County.
-Acquisition of the Spring Lake/Spring Group area and its numerous springs, which ultimately flow into Dry Creek, a significant tributary stream to the Chipola, will provide enhanced water resource protection to the area.
+Two additional areas have been identified for less than fee acquisition along the Chipola River.
+The first is comprised of approximately 6,000 acres in the Spring Lake Spring Group area located in central Jackson County.
+Acquisition of land in the Spring Lake Spring Group area with its numerous springs, and tributaries which end up in the Chipola River, will provide enhanced water resource protection to the area.

-The second proposed less-than-fee acquisition contains a core tract of roughly 20,000 acres in the river basin in Calhoun and Gulf counties.
+The second proposed less than fee acquisition contains a core tract of roughly 20,000 acres in the river basin in Calhoun and Gulf counties.
 The Chipola River is the largest tributary to the Apalachicola River and its mostly spring-fed waters make an important and consistent contribution of sediment-free water to the Apalachicola.
 The degree of biological diversity of the Chipola appears to be nearly as high as that of the Apalachicola.
 Priority purchases will be focused along the middle reaches of the Chipola River.

 All District conservation lands are available for public use.
 Such uses include fishing, hunting, camping, hiking, boating, swimming, and other recreational and educational activities.
-Access issues are addressed on a parcel-by-parcel basis prior to acceptance.
+Access issues are addressed on a parcel-by-parcel basis.

-Approximately 1,025 acres has been identified for possible fee acquisition and 28,400 acres have been identified for possible less-than-fee acquisition.
+Approximately 1,025 acres has been identified for possible fee acquisition and 28,400 acres have been identified for possible less than fee acquisition.
 Sufficient lands have been identified to allow for a flexible implementation strategy over at least the next five years.
-The timing of any given acquisition will be dependent on such considerations as: (1) Governing Board policy, (2) Threats to the resource, (3) Availability of willing sellers, (4) Tract size, (5) General market conditions, (6) Available staff resources and (7) Availability of funds.
+The timing of any given acquisition will depend upon such considerations as: Governing Board policy; threats to the resource; availability of willing sellers; tract size; general market conditions; available staff resources, and availability of funds.

-Apalachicola Bay/St. Vincent Sound Buffer
+Apalachicola Bay and St. Vincent Sound Buffer